FredericaBernkastel/contrapunctus/readme.md

 The DP dies at the voice count, not at the piece length.
 State at a tick is the product of the free voices'
 domains: with a two-octave compass that is roughly `24^(V−e)` before obligations, so `V − e = 2` is comfortable, `3` wants the harmonic automaton pruning it, and `4` or more is out of reach exactly.

+**Schottstaedt reached exactly this wall in 1984 and his report is the best evidence in the literature that it is real.** Read directly rather than through the survey, it says four things that bear on the design here:

+- His stated goal was *"five to eight part mixed species counterpoint"* — the same target as §8's step 5.
+- Exhaustive search is hopeless and he quantifies it: a **ten-note, two-voice, first-species** problem has `16¹⁰` branches, about twenty minutes at one nanosecond per check.
+That is the smallest case in the subject.
+- His branch-and-bound **is** complete — *"if any solution at all exists, we are guaranteed to find it… we are also guaranteed to find the best solution"* — and it is the version he could not ship: *"more complex cases drag to a halt."* What he shipped is a **beam**, keeping the sixteen best continuations per branch, with a branch cap and an acceptance threshold that decays over time *"somewhat like a person getting more and more frustrated as more effort is poured into a fruitless search."*
+- And **layering does not work.** *"In the first attempt at multi-part counterpoint we solved one voice at a time… This worked well for three voices… As more voices were added however, the later layers became less and less acceptable.
+It became clear that the entire ensemble has to be calculated together."*

+The last point is the one to take seriously, because the tempting shortcut here is exactly layering — fill one free voice, then the next.
+It is reported as tried and failed, at three voices, forty years ago.
+The joint state is not optional, which is precisely why the DP's product blows up and why the search has to become something cleverer than enumeration.

 **This is where a CDCL solver belongs, and the reason is conflict learning, not theories.** Every system in the survey that searches over polyphony uses plain chronological backtracking; Anders & Miranda name *thrashing* as its